Safeguarding is EVERYONE’S responsibility at Iqra Primary School.

 The Safeguarding team at Iqra Primary School are:

-The school’s Designated Safeguarding Lead is the Assistant Head Miss Dhillon and the Deputy safeguarding leads are Mrs Ikram and Ms Marsh.
+The school’s Designated Safeguarding Lead is the Assistant Head Miss Dhillon and the Deputy safeguarding lead is Mrs Ikram.
 If you have a safeguarding concern, either of the three can be contacted through the school office.

 Our Safeguarding Policy is available at the bottom of this page.